My top TextExpander snippets for emails

-Textexpander is a wonderful tool.
-It allows you to define little text shortcuts called snippets that will expand to something bigger, like full names or entire text blocks including figures.
-They can even trigger scripts.
-The beauty of TextExpander is that it works in any application wherever you type.
-If you don't know this application yet, you should definitely check it out.
-Maybe the best way is to have a look at the screencasts provided by SmileSoftware – the makers of Textexpander.
+TextExpander is a wonderful tool.
+It allows you to define small text shortcuts called snippets that expand into larger content, like full names or entire text blocks including figures.
+These snippets can even trigger scripts.
+The beauty of TextExpander is that it works in any application where you type.
+If you're not familiar with this application, you should definitely check it out.

-I use TextExpander heavily – all the time and everywhere.
-Whenever something pops up that I have to write more than once, I design a snippet for it.
+I use TextExpander extensively in all my work.
+Whenever I need to write something more than once, I create a snippet for it.
 As a result, I have hundreds of snippets.
-In this blog post I concentrate on the ones that I use in emails.
-I hope this is useful for your workflows and maybe they even inspire you to come up with new ones.
+In this blog post, I'll focus on the ones I use in emails.
+I hope these are useful for your workflows and inspire you to create your own.

 Snippets for writing great subject lines

 Subject lines are very important.
-If they are good, they help the recipient(s) to see immediately what the email is about and they allow to find it later more easily.
+If they are good, they help the recipient(s) to see immediately what the email is about and, in addition, they allow you to find it later more easily.
 Since nowadays we get so many emails, it is crucial to have a great subject line.
 If you use consistently useful subject lines people will appreciate it.

 Great subject lines is one of the details that will make you remarkable in interacting with other people.